 The Southwest Airlines Rapid Rewards Plus Card is a travel rewards credit card with a $69 annual fee and a rewards program that favors frequent Southwest Airlines travelers.
 Its perks aren’t as luxurious as those of some competing travel cards, but its solid benefit lineup is nevertheless useful for cardholders who fly Southwest regularly – particularly those in the air often enough to qualify for Companion Pass status.

 If you live near a Southwest hub and need a no-frills airline credit card, the Southwest Airline Rapid Rewards Plus Credit Card is worth a closer look.

-- Sign-up Bonus: When you spend at least $2,000 within 3 months of opening your account, you get 50,000 bonus Rapid Rewards points.
-This bonus is reliably worth more than $500 at redemption, and can be worth much more when redeemed for higher-priced flights.
+- Sign-up Bonus: When you spend at least $1,000 within three months of opening your account, you get 40,000 bonus Rapid Rewards points.
+This bonus is reliably worth more than $400 at redemption and can be worth much more when redeemed for higher-priced flights.